Silver Screen, Golden Reel

 From Computer Games to Cardboard

 Streaming is not the only platform that has seen huge gains in content, quality, and budgets.
-Both video games and Virtual Reality have become new frontiers for visual story telling.
+Both video games and Virtual Reality have become new frontiers for visual storytelling.
 Of course, music and sound are essential to creating the worlds presented.
 Consequently, the MPSE has included a wide range of categories to cover the achievements in these fields.

-Among the winners were Blizzard Entertainment’s World of Warcraft: Battle for Azeroth, which won in the Computer Cinematic category, while Santa Monica Studio took home the trophy for Computer Interactive Game Play for their work on God of War.
+Among the winners was Blizzard Entertainment’s World of Warcraft: Battle for Azeroth, which won in the Computer Cinematic category, while Santa Monica Studio took home the trophy for Computer Interactive Game Play for their work on God of War.

 One of the most consistently interesting categories is titled Special Venue, which goes to features that explore a new or budding medium.
 VR has been a buzzword in the entertainment community for the past few years, and many of this year’s nominations highlight some of the possibilities with the new technology.
 This year’s Golden Reel winner went to the team at Chromospheres for their work with Google Spotlight Stories on the gorgeous Age of Sail, which is available in VR with Google Cardboard.